Date(s) - 03/23/2018

 On Friday, March 23 the UNC Center for Media Law and Policy will host an interdisciplinary lunch open to faculty and graduate students across the UNC system with Dr. Deen Freelon, Associate Professor in the School of Media and Journalism.
-Freelon will lead a discussion on tracking and analyzing Russian influence operation on Twitter, which became a hot topic of debate throughout and beyond the 2016 presidential election cycle.
+Freelon will lead a discussion on tracking and analyzing the Russian influence operation on Twitter, which became a topic of debate following the 2016 presidential election cycle.

 Dr. Freelon’s research covers two major areas of scholarship: 1) political expression through digital media and 2) data science and computational methods for analyzing large digital datasets.
 He has authored or co-authored more than 30 journal articles, book chapters and public reports, in addition to co-editing one scholarly book.
 He has served as principal investigator on grants from the Knight Foundation, the Spencer Foundation and the U.S. Institute of Peace.
 He has written research-grade software to calculate intercoder reliability for content analysis (ReCal), analyze large-scale network data from social media (TSM), and collect data from Facebook (fb_scrape_public).
 He formerly taught at American University in Washington, D.C. http://dfreelon.org/

 The Center will provide lunch to those who register below by Wednesday, March 21.